ctdunc/ctdunc.github.io/_blog/dash-clientside-treesitter.md

 support exists), and works for functions declared on a single line as well (nice for nullish coalescing and the like).
 Plus, you don't have to have all those extra comments lying around!

+## Update 01/22/2025
+See [part 2](./dash-clientside-treesitter-ez-mode.html) for an easier way to install this capability!